hobbymachinist/els/docs/els.md

 #### F1

+Set the length to turn, Z soft limit target.

+#### F2

 Turns on / off soft limits.
 This will stop Z drive when the position reaches Z min.

-#### F2

-Manually set the Z axis min and max values.

-#### Minimum Limit

-You can jog Z using the input pulse encoder to a specific position and set the position as the minimum limit.

-#### Maximum Limit

-You can jog Z using the input pulse encoder to a specific position and set the position as the maximum limit.

-#### Jog Z to minimum
+#### Jog to Z origin

-Jog Z axis to minimum position.
-Only availble in the set Z axis mode or during turning when soft limit is reached.

-#### Jog Z to maximum
+Jog Z axis to origin position

-Jog Z axis to maximum position.
-Only availble in the set Z axis mode or during turning when soft limit is reached.

 ### Manual Threading